Winner of the 2023 BMW PGA Championship

 Like Titleist, the story of Srixon golf clubs begins with a company that began by producing rubber products.
 Sumitomo Rubber Industries began making golf balls in Japan as long ago as the 1930's using the technological advances developed in other areas of the company to produce golf balls that would help the golfer improve.

 That commitment to technical breakthroughs and developments to aid the player continues with Srixon golf balls and Srixon golf clubs today.
-The name Srixon points to an insatiable desire to move forward: SRI (Sumitomo Rubber Industries) X (Unlimited) and ON (Advancing onwards).
+The name Srixon points to an insatiable desire to move forward: SRI (Sumitomo Rubber Industries), X (Japanese for dreams) and ON (Japanese for going forwards).

 Srixon took over the management of Dunlop in Japan in the early 1960s and by the 1980's Srixon was making all Dunlop and Slazenger golf balls including the Maxfli Balata HT ball - it was Srixon, more than anyone else, who pioneered the balata golf ball and helped it to become the choice of the professional in the 1980's and 1990's.